Kells (band): Touring

 In 2008 Kells was invited to be support for Epica's French tour.
 After the release of Lueurs in 2009 they went on tour throughout Europe as a headliner, with Epica and Tarja Turunen as main supports respectively.
 In May 2011, Tarja invited Kells to join her and Leaves' Eyes in Switzerland and Germany.
 In 2012, they went on tour opening for Tristania along with Sarah Jezebel Deva and Sound Storm.

 Musical style and influences

-Kells is a symphonic nu-metal band.
-They are influenced by nu-metal bands like Korn, Deftones, and Limp Bizkit while adding symphonic elements to the music similar to the ones used by Evanescence and Within Temptation.
-They have collaborated with French metalcore band Eths on multiple occasions.
+Kells was a symphonic nu-metal band.
+They were influenced by nu-metal bands like Korn, Deftones, and Limp Bizkit while adding symphonic elements to the music similar to the ones used by Evanescence and Within Temptation.
+They collaborated with French metalcore band Eths on multiple occasions.
 Eths' lead singer Candice Clot was brought in as a guest vocalist for Kells' song La sphère, from Lueurs.
 In September 2011 Kells tweeted that Virginie was working on recording two songs with Eths that would be released abroad.
-All of Kells songs are in French.
+All of Kells' songs are in French.